Bommer Canyon: Designation as natural landmark

 With the Irvine Company's cattle operations finished, the Irvine Company sold the Bommer Canyon area to the City of Irvine between 1981 and 1982.
 The City of Irvine purchased the land with grants obtained from the 1974 California Bond Act.
 In 1996, roughly 50000 acre of preserved land on Irvine Ranch, including Bommer Canyon, were designated as a National Natural Landmark—the first such landmark for California since 1987.
 Collectively the preserved lands are known as the Irvine Ranch Natural Landmarks.

-On April 22, 2008, Gov. Arnold Schwarzenegger hiked with Irvine Company chairman Donald Bren as well as local Eagle Scouts and Girl Scouts in Bommer Canyon before officially declaring nearly 40,000 acres of the old Irvine Ranch, including the canyon, as the first California Natural Landmark.
+On April 22, 2008, Governor Arnold Schwarzenegger hiked with Irvine Company chairman Donald Bren as well as local Eagle Scouts and Girl Scouts in Bommer Canyon before officially declaring nearly 40,000 acres of the old Irvine Ranch, including the canyon, as the first California Natural Landmark.
 As a California Natural Landmark, the state of California has recognized Bommer Canyon as "one of the best examples of California's natural heritage."
 Following the hike in the canyon, Gov. Schwarzenegger was quoted as saying, "Only in California can you see a 40000 acre natural landmark right in the middle of one of the nation's most vibrant and economically important urban areas."
 While the designation does not secure permanent protection or public access to the area, officials at the time stated they hoped that designating Irvine Ranch as a California natural landmark would encourage long-term preservation through attention to the area's unique features.

 A plaque at the entrance to the Bommer Canyon trailhead touts the preserve's oak trees, rock outcroppings, and designation as part of the City of Irvine's Open Space Preserve.

 On April 15, 2011, the city of Irvine officially opened the Bommer Canyon trailhead at the corner of Bommer Canyon and Shady Canyon roads.
 The trailhead opening included an official ribbon-cutting ceremony with the mayor of Irvine, Sukhee Kang, and city council members, followed by an Earth Day hike through the preserve.